Chart Color Schemes

 Population

-Based on ABS population updates and AreaSearch validation, the suburb of Officer South had an estimated population of around 1950 as of Feb 2026.
-This figure reflects a growth of 791 people since the 2021 Census, which reported a population of 1159.
-The change is inferred from AreaSearch's estimation of 1890 residents following examination of ABS' latest ERP data release in June 2024 and an additional 169 validated new addresses since the Census date.
-This results in a density ratio of 97 persons per square kilometer, indicating significant space per person.
-Officer South's growth rate of 68.2% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a regional growth leader.
-Interstate migration contributed approximately 76.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Officer South's population is estimated at around 1,950 as of Feb 2026.
+This reflects an increase of 791 people (68.2%) since the 2021 Census, which reported a population of 1,159 people.
+The change is inferred from the resident population of 1,890, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 169 validated new addresses since the Census date.
+This level of population equates to a density ratio of 97 persons per square kilometer, providing significant space per person and potential room for further development.
+Officer South's 68.2% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 76.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted over the period, placing Officer South in the top 10 percent of national statistical areas.
-The suburb is expected to expand by 832 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with the suburb's population expected to reduce by 781 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 78 people.

 Frequently Asked Questions - Population